NEWLY ADMITTED UCLA STUDENTS

 Factors considered for admission are:

-Due to a limited number of spaces for new admits, meeting the minimum preparation requirements does not guarantee admission.
-The average prep GPA for the 2023-24 period was 3.7, and the admission rate was 95%.
+Due to a limited number of spaces, meeting the minimum preparation requirements does not guarantee admission.
+The average prep GPA for the 2025-26 period was 3.8, and the admission rate was 80%.
 Students are asked to have a backup major.
-Possible back up majors are International Development Studies, International and Area Studies, Asian American Studies, African American Studies, Chicano/a Studies to name a few.
+Possible options are International Development Studies, International and Area Studies, Asian American Studies, African American Studies, Chicano/a Studies to name a few.

 IMPORTANT: Before you start the Application, model your DARS for Global Studies and check that all preps for Global Studies are showing up in the correct fields.
 If they are not, please contact the Global Studies Advising Office.
 Prompt for Statement of Interest can be found under our FAQs